-Some Gen Z job applicants are scrubbing campus political activism from their resumes
+Some Gen Z job applicants are scrubbing campus political activism from their résumés

 August believes he’d have trouble getting hired in the Northern Virginia school district where he grew up.
 Instead, he’s leaning toward Harrisonburg or Virginia Beach, where he thinks the school boards would be more amenable to someone with his partisan background.
 If that fails, he’d also consider applying to work at a private or a charter school.

 The concern cuts both ways.
 Tamir Harper, 21, a student at American University, also wants to teach public school after he completes his master’s degree in education.
 As a Black man, he says, “it’s my duty to ensure that young Black, Brown, even White children understand why we call Breonna Taylor’s name and George Floyd’s name.”
-But he knows many people who’ve gone on the job hunt with censored resumes.
+But he knows many people who’ve gone on the job hunt with censored résumés.
 He may do the same once he starts his job search.

-“You can end up going to the Deep South of Georgia where they’re looking to ban Critical Race Theory at the state level, and the district may not welcome you with open arms,” he said.
+“You can end up going to the Deep South of Georgia where they’re looking to ban critical race theory at the state level, and the district may not welcome you with open arms,” he said.
 Given his record of racial justice advocacy, he wonders: “Will the district think I’m too much of a risk?”
-Already, Harper’s resume omits the term “activist,” which he believes has become a cliche and can carry negative connotations for some people.
+Already, Harper’s résumé omits the term “activist,” which he believes has become a cliche and can carry negative connotations for some people.

-“If you go to a job and say you’re an ‘activist’ they’ll say, ‘Oh, you were the one out protesting who shut down businesses,’” Harper said.
-He prefers the phase “community engager.”
+“If you go to a job and say you’re an ‘activist’ they’ll say, ‘Oh, you were the one out protesting who shut down businesses,’ ” Harper said.
+He prefers the phrase “community engager.”

-Artful and savvy curation — and even censorship — has long been part of the resume process.
+Artful and savvy curation — and even censorship — has long been part of the résumé process.
 In the 1860s, women learned a hard lesson when they began applying to the federal civil service.
-“Women who said, ‘I’m really good’ weren’t getting jobs but, the women who said ‘woe is me’ were,” said Jessica Ziparo, author of “This Grand Experiment: When Women Entered the Federal Workforce in Civil War — Era Washington, D.C.”
+“Women who said ‘I’m really good’ weren’t getting jobs, but the women who said ‘woe is me’ were,” said Jessica Ziparo, author of “This Grand Experiment: When Women Entered the Federal Workforce in Civil War-Era Washington, D.C.”
 Over time, Ziparo said, women got wise to the situation and began presenting themselves as poor and needy, even if they weren’t.

 Less than a century later, in the 1940s and 1950s, many Americans were compelled to put on another kind of show.
-According to Storrs, during the McCarthy era, about a fifth of the U.S. workforce took some kind of loyalty oath or were required to submit a list of extracurricular memberships to employers.
+According to Storrs, during the McCarthy era, about a fifth of the U.S. workforce took some kind of loyalty oath or was required to submit a list of extracurricular memberships to employers.
 As a result, Storrs said that “people who wanted jobs became apolitical and hid things.
 They stopped signing petitions and joining political clubs.”

-Ellingson, of University of Kansas, tells her students to be honest on their resumes and to apply widely.
-“Maybe the organization will say, ‘We want to provide a balance, so we want to hire students of different political affiliations,’” she said.
+Ellingson, the University of Kansas professor, tells her students to be honest on their résumés and to apply widely.
+“Maybe the organization will say, ‘We want to provide a balance, so we want to hire students of different political affiliations,’ ” she said.
 “The applicant only harms him or herself by choosing not to apply.”

 Unlike in the McCarthy era, Gen Z job seekers seem unlikely to give up their political activities entirely.
 But that doesn’t mean they trust employers to acknowledge their biases or to bring much nuance to the hiring process.

 As a liberal-leaning political science major, Phil, 23, feels obligated to understand a diversity of political opinions.
 In college, he joined a conservative student organization and eventually became its president.
 “For leadership, it was a formative experience,” he said.
-In other words, resume gold.
+In other words, résumé gold.

 But when he applied to left-leaning internships on Capitol Hill, nobody bit.
-Phil, who spoke on the condition that his last name not be used out of concern for future employment, removed the club from his resume and secured interviews.
+Phil, who spoke on the condition that his last name not be used out of concern for future employment, removed the club from his résumé and secured interviews.
 He wondered if it was just a coincidence.

 “I would think that someone engaged with their peers across the aisle would have insight into dealmaking in Washington,” said Phil.